The right business plan will allow you to:

-Research Before Writing
+1. Research Before Writing Your Plan

 Before putting pen to paper on the business plan itself, there is a significant amount of research needed.
 The research into the opportunity may uncover challenges you will have to face, in which case your plan must address those.
 You may find opportunities for additional customer segments you were unaware of.
 You may also find that the challenges will be very difficult to overcome and your idea must be drastically altered or discarded.
 Now is the time to make that decision, before you have poured weeks and weeks into a business plan.

-Clear Market Opportunity
+2. Show a Clear Market Opportunity

 Showing a clear market opportunity in your plan requires both a description of customers who need your product or service and competitors against whom you can build a competitive advantage.
 You must prove the size of the market is large enough to sustain growth, even if new competitors arise.
 You must show that your strengths will take advantage of the weaknesses of your competitors, allowing you to compete on qualities beyond price whenever possible.

-The business plan is a logical argument, showing an opportunity, the resources you have or will have to take advantage of that opportunity (management team, intellectual property, cash, location, etc), the methods you will use to do so (your marketing and operations plans), and the results you expect to see (your financials and growth) which funders can take part in.
+The business plan is a logical argument, showing an opportunity, the resources you have or will have to take advantage of that opportunity (management team, intellectual property, cash, location, etc), the methods you will use to do so (your marketing and operations plans), and the results you expect to see (your financial projections and growth) which funders (including VC funding, angel investors and banks) can take part in.

-Explaining Financial Assumptions
+4. Explain Your Financial Assumptions

-Standard Format and Structure
+5. Use a Standard Business Plan Format and Structure

 The format and structure of the business plan must be professional, clean, and close to the standards used by business plan writers.
 This means referring to direction on the proper business plan format and outline and not using creativity in these areas.
 Creativity can certainly enter into the marketing and operations sections, but the plan should not have a distracting format or structure.